zulip/zulip/help/configure-notification-bot.md

 * New public stream announcements (private streams are not announced)
 * New user announcements

-The notification bot also generates automated private messages to individual users for some user specific events, such as [being subscribed to a stream][add-users-to-stream] by another user.
+The notification bot also generates automated direct messages to individual users for some user specific events, such as [being subscribed to a stream][add-users-to-stream] by another user.